akshaychauhan-ac/front-end/design-patterns/README.md

             console.log(civic.display());

     2)  Module Pattern -
-            This is used to further emulate the concept of classes in such a way that we’re able to include both public/private methods and variables inside a single object, thus shielding particular parts from the global scope. const testModule = (function() {
+            We’re able to include both public/private methods and variables inside a single object & expose only what is necessary.
+            To keep unit of code for a project cleanly separated and organized.

+            const testModule = (function() {
                 let counter = 0;
                 return {